Jacck/mcp-reasoner/README.md

 # MCP Reasoner
-A reasoning implementation for Claude Desktop that lets you use both Beam Search and Monte Carlo Tree Search (MCTS). tbh this started as a way to see if we could make Claude even better at complex problem-solving... turns out we definitely can.
+A reasoning implementation for Claude Desktop that lets you use both Beam Search and Monte Carlo Tree Search (MCTS).
+A sophisticated tool for enhancing Claude's problem-solving capabilities through structured reasoning strategies.

 ### Current Version:
-**v2.1.0**
+**v2.3.0**

 #### What's New: